Think of your monthly cycle as a detailed, 4-part mission run by your body. It all starts when you hit puberty!

 Late Start: If you haven't had your first period by age 15.

-If either of those things happen, it's a good idea to chat with a parent or doctor!
+If either of these things happen, it's a good idea to chat with a parent or doctor!